ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 ~~~~~~~~~~
 {: #fig-alto artwork-align="center" title="A Typical ALTO Request and Response"}

-The Path Vector extension, on the other hand, involves two types of information
+The extension defined in this document, on the other hand, involves two types of information
 resources: Path Vectors conveyed in a Cost Map or an Endpoint Cost Map, and ANE
 properties conveyed in a Unified Property Map.
 Instead of two consecutive
-message exchanges, the Path Vector extension enforces one round of
+message exchanges, the extension defined in this document enforces one round of
 communication.
-Specifically, the ALTO client MUST include the source and
+Specifically, the ALTO client must include the source and
 destination pairs and the requested ANE properties in a single request, and the
-ALTO server MUST return a single response containing both the Path Vectors and
+ALTO server must return a single response containing both the Path Vectors and
 properties associated with the ANEs in the Path Vectors, as shown in {{fig-pv}}.
 Since the two parts are bundled together in one response message, their orders
 are interchangeable.
 See {{pvcm-resp}} and {{pvecs-resp}} for details.